 |---|---|---|

-| Primary Taste | Mildly sweet, smooth, refreshing | Earthy, warm, slightly sharp |
+| Primary taste | Mildly sweet, smooth, refreshing | Earthy, warm, slightly sharp |

-| Aroma | Light, anise-like, floral | Strong spice aroma, savoury |
+| Aroma | Light, anise-like, floral | Strong spice aroma, savory |

 | Aftertaste | Clean, slightly cooling | Lingering warmth, robust |

-| Colour | Very pale yellow to clear | Pale amber to golden-brown |
+| Color | Very pale yellow to clear | Pale amber to golden-brown |

-| First-Time Friendliness | High — accessible to most palates | Moderate — stronger flavour to adjust to |
+| First-time friendliness | High — easy for most palates | Moderate — stronger flavor to get used to |

-| Palatability Cold | Pleasant even at room temperature | Better warm — cold can feel harsh |
+| Palatability cold | Pleasant at room temperature | Better warm — cold can feel harsh |

 Nutritional Comparison (per 250ml glass)

-| Nutrient | 🌾 Fennel Water (250ml) | 🌱 Cumin Water (250ml) |
+| Nutrient | 🌾 Fennel Water | 🌱 Cumin Water |

 |---|---|---|